DirectoryTree/LdapRecord-Docs/core/v2/model-api.md

 Performs an `ldap_mod_add` under the hood.

-> **Important:** This does not create attributes that do not exist on your LDAP schema for the object.
+> **Important**: This does not create attributes that do not exist on your LDAP schema for the object.

 ```php
 $model->createAttribute('telephonenumber', '+1 555 555 1717');